Alobaali12/Dexory_Ali_Mohamed_Solutions_T1/README.md

-# LiDAR Height Filter ROS2 Project
+# LiDAR Height Filter ROS2 Project (PLEASE ENSURE THE LIDAR FILE IS ADDED TO THE DIRECTORY)

 ## Author: Ali Mohamed
 ## Date: 17/07/2025